Find out more about our work across Europe.

 The group circulates information on European butterflies and moths to members and partners in Europe, encourages butterfly and moth recording in Europe, facilitates contact with recording schemes and encourages the production of local atlases.
 The group publicises the plight of butterflies and moths which face threats such as habitat destruction, land abandonment and climate change, it facilitates activities outside the UK in which members can participate in survey and conservation work and assists the work of Butterfly Conservation Europe.

 The European Butterflies Group organise an annual photographic competition.
 The images selected are used for the European Butterflies Group calendar.
-The calendar can be purchased from sales
+The calendar can be purchased from our sales page.

 We promote the study of European butterflies by offering an annual European Butterflies Group research bursary (normally of €600) to assist with travel and other expenses.